MilesCranmer/PySR/README.md

 - [ ] Create flexible way of providing "simplification recipes."
 I.e., plus(plus(T, C), C) => plus(T, +(C, C)).
 The user could pass these.
 - [ ] Can I store all calculations in a hash table?
 Have them be accessible by the string of the tree?
 I.e., stringTree(subtree) => check hash for pre-calculated parts.
 Can have a max size of this hash table.
 Once it is too large, stop adding new elements to it.
     - Need to worry about race conditions
+    - Only want to store most-used hash calculations.
+How to do that?
+- [ ] Calculate statistics on how often the cache is used.
+Could store this in the cache object itself.